 Doctoral Fellows receive coaching and support to prepare for the academic job market.

-With support from the National Science Foundation, the ABF hosts the ABF/National Science Foundation Doctoral Fellow in Law & Inequality.
+With support from the National Science Foundation and the Law and Society Association, the ABF hosts the Doctoral Fellowship Program in Law & Inequality.
 This fellowship in residence at the ABF supports original empirical and interdisciplinary research on the study of law and inequality.

 The ABF partners with Northwestern University to offer the ABF/Northwestern University Doctoral Fellowship Program.
 The purpose of this fellowship is to encourage original and significant research on law, the legal profession, and legal institutions.